jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Export All Cameras As Thin Lens`

-In appleseed thinlens camera's will render slightly faster but wont show any depth of field.
+In appleseed Heinlein's camera's will render slightly faster but wont show any depth of field.

 Configuration Settings